Blekinge-class submarine

-There are three variants available: the Pelagic, Oceanic, and Oceanic (Extended Range).
-The entire Blekinge-class submarine family has been offered for export equipped with 18 vertical launch cells for Tomahawk cruise missiles.

-Orders
+History

-On 25 February 2010 Kockums AB signed a contract with the Swedish Defence Materiel Administration (FMV) concerning the overall design phase of the next-generation submarine.
-Kockums CEO, Ola Alfredsson, stated that "This is an important first step, not only for Kockums, but for the Swedish Armed Forces as a whole.
+On 25 February 2010, Kockums AB signed a contract with the Swedish Defence Materiel Administration (FMV) concerning the overall design phase of the next-generation submarine.
+Kockums CEO, Ola Alfredsson, stated "This is an important first step, not only for Kockums, but for the Swedish Armed Forces as a whole.
 We shall now be able to maintain our position at the cutting edge of submarine technology, which is vital in the light of current threat scenarios."

-The Royal Norwegian Navy had shown interest in the project and could be interested to buy several submarines in the future.
-According to Kockums AB orders must be made by the end of 2010.

-On 11 April 2010 the Swedish Defence minister Sten Tolgfors announced plans to acquire two new submarines to be commissioned in 2018–19 replacing the two submarines of the Södermanland class.
+On 11 April 2010, the Swedish Defence minister Sten Tolgfors announced plans to acquire two new submarines to be commissioned in 2018–19 replacing the two submarines of the Södermanland class.
 The plans also included a Mid-Life Upgrade program of two submarines of the Gotland class.
 Additional submarines could later be ordered to replace the Gotland class, however this will not be decided before 2020.

 On 16 June 2010, the Swedish Parliament authorised the government to procure two new submarines.
 Kockums states that construction of two A26 submarines will generate about 170 jobs.

-The first submarine was planned to be laid down by the end of 2012, but as of 2013 no submarines have yet been ordered.
+The first submarine was planned to be laid down by the end of 2012, but as of 2013, no submarines have yet been ordered.
 In September 2013 it was announced that the project had been delayed because of construction issues and the first submarine would not be ready before 2020.